ReedCWaltonPercival/tableau_postman_collection/README.md

-# tableau_postman_collection
+# Tableau Postman Collection

-A collection for usong the Tableau Server REST API with Postman.
+A collection for using the Tableau Server REST API with Postman.

 Based on the previous collection at: https://github.com/TableauExamples